Aryamirsepasi/swift-transformer/README.md

 - **Native GPU Utilization**: By default, MLX-Swift leverages the native GPU capabilities of Apple Silicon, resulting in significantly faster and more efficient performance compared to standard Numpy and Python implementations.
 - **Metal Support**: Transitions from traditional GPU usage to Apple’s Metal, enhancing computational capabilities for machine learning tasks.

+Based on the original Numpy-Transformer Project by AmritanshuV [Link](https://github.com/AmritanshuV/Numpy-Transformer)